Slava12233/MonteCarloRisk/docs/DOCUMENTATION_1.md

 ### Vertex AI Deployment

-For production deployment, you can deploy the agent to Vertex AI:
+For production deployment, you can deploy the agent to Vertex AI using one of two approaches:

+#### Option 1: Vertex AI Endpoint Deployment

+This option deploys the agent as a Vertex AI endpoint using the traditional approach:

 1. Set up your Google Cloud project:
    ```bash